-Enjoy spectacular reader photos of 25 different warbler species.
-Birdwatchers love to look for these colorful, tiny fliers during spring and fall migration.
+Enjoy splendid pictures of warblers, from yellow to black-and-white.
+Look for these small bright fliers during spring and fall migration.

 “Mt.
 Agamenticus in York, Maine, is so close to my house but feels like I’m a million miles away from the world when I go there.
 While on maternity leave this past spring, I would wake up early and go hiking on the trails early in the morning to get away for a little while,” says Britney Fox.
 “I stopped on a footbridge and this prairie warbler hopped right into the bush next to me.
-I could not believe how closely I was able to observe this impossibly small but spirited little bird."
-Follow these tips to see the most migrating warblers.
+I could not believe how closely I was able to observe this impossibly small but spirited little warbler bird.”
+Getting pictures of warblers is easy if you follow these tips.

 “This cute little female yellow-rumped warbler was a visitor to the my yard in March 2019 in DeSoto, Missouri.
 She must have been migrating because she only stayed a few days,” says Sandy Krassinger.
 “It always makes me happy to add a new species to my sightings list and be able to capture a photograph!”

 “This was an exciting moment as I managed to capture a nervous Wilson’s warbler trying to bring home a meal to its offspring,” says Dennis Rashe.
 “There were four mouths to be filled and I needed to get out of the way quickly.”

 “I chose this picture because I absolutely love the spring migration season.
 Seeing all the different species is incredible, but warblers have a special place in my heart,” says Elijah Stiles.
 “This little yellow warbler was particularly friendly and seemed to pose just for me.
 I took this picture in Oak Harbor; Ohio, at Magee Marsh.”